kevin-allen/unetTracker/documentation/docker.md

 You should be able to run this command if all goes well, and get the nvidia-smi output.

+## Desktop computer and Jetson

+We need to build the image using a different image as the base depending on whether we are creating the image for a Jetson or a desktop computer.

+The Docker file for the desktop Ubuntu computer is in `unetTracker/Docker` and the one for Jetson is in `unetTracker/Docker_jetson`.

+## Create a docker image with pytorch and unetTracker (Desktop computer)

+Run this to make sure that docker has access to your GPU.

 ```
 docker run --rm --gpus all nvidia/cuda:11.6.2-base-ubuntu20.04 nvidia-smi
 ```

-## Create a docker image with pytorch and unetTracker

-I created a simple Dockerfile in the unetTracker repository.
+I created a simple Dockerfile in the `unetTracker/Docker` directory.
 You can use it to build your own image.

+You might want to check that the base image at the top of the Docker file is suitable for your computer.

 ```
 cd ~/repo/unetTracker/Docker